Saturday 1 March 1941

 Greek Homefront: There is a strong 6.3 magnitude earthquake centered at Larissa, north of Athens.
 A reported, 10,000 are left homeless.

 Dutch Homefront: The Germans have quelled the General Strike called in February which involved up to 300,000 participants.
-Today, they impose a fine of 15 million guilders on the city of Amsterdam for its citizens participation in the strike.
+Today, they impose a fine of 15 million guilders on the city of Amsterdam for local participation in the strike.

 "Captain America" makes his official debut in an American comic book (although in actuality the issue dated today actually was released in December 1940 - in time for Christmas).